 19 June 2013

 The TGA receives adverse event reports from consumers, health professionals and members of the therapeutic goods industry.
 Once the TGA has received an adverse event report about a medicine, it is:

 - coded by the TGA with the relevant terms from the Medical Dictionary for Regulatory Activities (MedDRA)

 - analysed and checked

-- relevant information copied from the internal TGA database to the publically accessible Database of Adverse Event Notifications after a three-month time lag for new cases.
+- relevant information copied from the internal TGA database to the publically accessible Database of Adverse Event Notifications - medicines after a three-month time lag for new cases.

 The majority of reports are submitted voluntarily.
 However, medicine sponsors are required under the Therapeutic Goods Act 1989 to report serious adverse events suspected of being related to one of their products.